Gyubin: Pre-debut

-2024–present: Debut, collaborations, and first EP
+2024–2025: Debut, collaborations, and first EP

 Gyubin officially debuted with digital single "Really Like You" on January 17, 2024.
 The music video was filmed in Phuket, Thailand.
 The song was listed at number 15 of the Billboards Top 20 K-Pop Songs of 2024.
 She performed the song with her guitar on Music Bank for promotion.
 She released a spring version of "Really Like You" on April 1.
 On April 25, Gyubin collaborated with Kim Jong-wan to release digital single "Special" along with a lyrics video.
 On June 26, she released her third digital single "Satellite", a rock-ballad track.
 The song was selected as one of 10 K-Pop songs to watch this summer by Fox 13 Seattle.
 On November 28 2024, Gyubin performed at the YouTube Music Night at Harbour City in Hong Kong.

 On February 5, 2025, Liveworks announced that Gyubin would release her first EP titled Flowering on February 26.

 In May 2025, she held her first fan conference in Macau.
 On July 11, she covered "Flower Way" by Kim Se-jeong with Minami of Rescene.
 On August 9, she covered Day6's "Happy", also with Minami.

 Her third single "Cappuccino" was released on October 28, 2025.
-Gyubin will release the Japanese version of "Really Like You" on November 28.
+Gyubin released the Japanese version of "Really Like You" on November 28.

+2026–present: Japanese debut

+On May 24, 2026, Gyubin performed at The Nagaoka Kome-Hyappyo Festival where she previously also performed in 2025.

+On June 12, Gyubin released her first Japanese original track "You Light Up My Life".
+Gyubin later released the Korean version of "You Light Up My Life" on August 5.
+Gyubin released "Our Summer" on September 10.